nileshsatpute82/querymind/SETUP-GUIDE.md

 1. Once the cluster is ready, go to **"Data Tools"** → **"Buckets"**
 2. Click **"Create Bucket"**
-3. Enter bucket name: `vacation-interview-bot`
+3. Enter bucket name: `interview-GPT`
 4. Leave other settings as default
 5. Click **"Create"**